Trump Is Ginning Up a War With Iran While the Coronavirus Spreads Through the Military

 Writing such a latter to his superiors was an extraordinary step—a career-risking move.
 It probably would have been kept bottled up—no point alerting the enemy to our weaknesses, some admiral might have said—if someone hadn’t leaked it to the San Francisco Chronicle, which published the letter in full on Tuesday.
 Even then, the same day, Secretary of Defense Mark Esper said on CBS News that he hadn’t yet read the letter.
 Finally, on Wednesday, the top Navy officers expanded and accelerated the evacuation.

-And yet, amid this crisis, the Trump administration has ordered U.S. military commanders to prepare a campaign to destroy Iranian-backed militias in Iraq, as part of an overall effort—spearheaded by Secretary of State Mike Pompeo and Trump’s national security adviser Robert O’Brien, to weaken the regime in Tehran.
+And yet, amid this crisis, the Trump administration has ordered U.S. military commanders to prepare a campaign to destroy Iranian-backed militias in Iraq, as part of an overall effort—spearheaded by Secretary of State Mike Pompeo and national security adviser Robert O’Brien—to weaken the regime in Tehran.

 According to the New York Times, the top U.S. commander in Iraq, Lt.
 Gen. Robert White, wrote a rare dissenting memo, objecting that the campaign would require sending thousands of additional troops to Iraq and would distract from the main U.S. mission in the country: training Iraqi troops to fight ISIS.